Catalunya Sí que es Pot

-Catalunya Sí que es Pot ("Catalonia Yes We Can", also translated as "Catalonia It Is Possible" or "Yes, Catalonia Can") was a left-wing coalition composed of Podemos, Initiative for Catalonia Greens (ICV) and United and Alternative Left (EUiA).
+Catalunya Sí que es Pot ("Catalonia Yes We Can", also translated as "Catalonia It Is Possible" or "Yes, Catalonia Can") was a left-wing coalition composed of Podem, Initiative for Catalonia Greens (ICV) and United and Alternative Left (EUiA).
 It was formed in 2015 to stand in the Catalan election scheduled for 27 September that year.

 CSQP secured 367,613 votes (8.94% of the vote) and 11 seats in the 2015 Catalan election.